'Devastated' Joe Musgrove needs Tommy John surgery and won't pitch for the Padres in the NLDS

 “I don't know when the surgery will be.
 I'd like to get it sooner rather than later,” he said.
 “I'm going to be supporting the hell out of these guys.”

+Musgrove is in the second season of a $100 million, five-year contract calling for $20 million annually from 2023-27.

 Losing Musgrove is a blow.
-The native of El Cajon is revered by Padres fans for throwing the first no-hitter in franchise history in 2021.
+The native of El Cajon is revered by Padres fans for throwing the first no-hitter in franchise history in 2021, when he was acquired that January in a three-team trade.

 Preller said, “We're definitely not here if it's not for Joe Musgrove.”